scholacantorum/public-site/events/messiah-sing/index.md

 longtime Schola singer and gala auction winner, Melanie Ercoli!

 Raise your voice, lift your spirits, and help us kick off the season in truly glorious fashion.

+Plus: Bring a donation or non-perishables for Second Harvest Food Bank to help nourish our neighbors this holiday season.

 {{% sponsors %}} Glenn Serre & Ting Kao, Sharon & Steve Newton, and Candy Pelissero & Brian Larsen {{% /sponsors %}}
 {{% youthnote %}}